-Pursuant to our exclusive equipment lease agreement with Sercel we have agreed to purchase certain amounts of equipment through December 31, 2011.
+Pursuant to our exclusive equipment lease agreement with Sercel, we have agreed to purchase certain amounts of equipment through December 31, 2011.
 In order to fulfill the required purchases under the agreement, we will be required to place orders for approximately \$10.0 million of additional equipment through December 31, 2011.
+We anticipate meeting these requirements.
 Should we fail to meet these obligations, Sercel will have the right to terminate the agreement, including our exclusive referral arrangement.
 We are negotiating an amendment and extension to this agreement; however, there can be no assurance that we will successfully conclude these negotiations.